naclonts/portfolio-blog/content/blog/text-to-audiobook-app-with-kubernetes/index.md

 ---
 title: Building a Text-to-Audiobook Application with Kubernetes
 date: "2025-02-01T12:00:00.000Z"
-description: "Project notes from creating an app that generates audiobooks on demand using text-to-speech models."
+description: "Creating an app that generates audiobooks on demand using text-to-speech models."
 ---

 One of the more beautiful outcomes of AI development in recent years is the ability to quickly transform any written text into a spoken word format, almost instantly and for free.
 I love using the <a href="https://elevenlabs.io/" target="_blank">ElevenLabs</a> Android app to turn a long article or book into an audiobook and listen to it while driving or cleaning my house.